awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 1. For **Provider URL**, type the URL of the IdP\.
 The URL must comply with these restrictions:
    + The URL is case\-sensitive\.
    + The URL must begin with **https://**\.
-   + The URL cannot include a colon \(:\) character, and therefore cannot specify a port number\.
-This means that the server must be listening on the default port 443\.
    + Within your AWS account, each IAM OIDC identity provider must use a unique URL\.

 1. For **Audience**, type the client ID of the application that you registered with the IdP and received in [Step 1](#idpoidcstep1), and that will make requests to AWS\.
 If you have additional client IDs \(also known as *audiences*\) for this IdP, you can add them later on the provider detail page\.
 Choose **Next Step**\.